EU says hours left for a Brexit deal, UK says 'see sense' | Business

 EU powers are concerned London wants the best of both worlds - preferential access to EU markets but with the advantage of setting its own rules.
 Barnier said the EU needed to be able to impose trade barriers in the event the UK changes its regulations to offer substandard goods on the bloc's market.

-While Britain would keep talking as long as there was a chance of a deal, "we've also got to recognise that the UK's got to be able to control its own laws, it's what people voted for, and we've also got to be able to control our waters and fishing rights," Johnson said.
+While Britain will keep talking as long as there is a chance of a deal, Johnson said, "we've also got to recognise that the UK's got to be able to control its own laws, it's what people voted for, and we've also got to be able to control our waters and fishing rights".
 Failure to agree a deal on goods trade would send shockwaves through financial markets, hurt European economies, snarl borders and disrupt supply chains.

-(Writing by Michael Holden and Guy Faulconbridge Editing by William Maclean and Frances Kerry)

 - READ MORE ON: